 While many people use chlorine bleach to whiten white cotton clothes, cotton fibers can actually be weakened by chlorine bleach.
 Undiluted chlorine bleach should never be applied directly to the fibers and can cause holes.
 Dilute solutions can be used safely on cotton or cellulosic fibers for stain removal and whitening.
 However, even dilute solutions will weaken fibers causing them to rip and wear out if used too often.

 A better option for whitening and brightening white and colored cotton fabrics is to use an oxygen-based bleach (brand names are: OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite).

 Overdrying not only causes some cotton clothes to shrink, it causes excessive wrinkling.
-Select the permanent press setting for clothes or use a lower dryer temperature setting.
-Most cotton fabric needs very little ironing if the clothes are air dried or removed from the dryer while slightly damp.
+Select the permanent press setting for cotton clothes or use a lower dryer temperature setting.
+Most cotton fabric needs very little ironing if the clothes removed from the dryer while slightly damp.
 Hang clothes to finish drying to prevent excessive wrinkles.

 Should Cotton Clothes be Dry Cleaned?

 If you have dark cotton jeans, slacks or blazers that you want to keep from fading, dry cleaning is a good option.
 A professional cleaner will know how to handle the fabric properly.
 Or, you can use a home dry cleaning kit to freshen dark cottons and extend the life of the dyed fabric.